Cystic Fibrosis

 Table of content

 Cystic Fibrosis (CF) is a genetic disorder that primarily affects the lungs and digestive system.
 It is caused by mutations in the CFTR gene, which encodes a protein responsible for regulating the movement of salt and water in and out of cells.
-This leads to the production of thick, sticky mucus that can clog airways and harbor harmful bacteria, resulting in chronic respiratory infections, lung damage, and digestive issues.
-CF is a progressive disease, and while there is no cure, early diagnosis and advanced treatments can significantly improve the quality of life and lifespan of those affected.
+This dysfunction leads to the production of thick, sticky mucus that can clog airways and cause chronic infections, especially affecting cystic fibrosis in the lungs.
+Over time, this causes lung damage, respiratory failure, and digestive complications.
+While there is no cure for CF, early diagnosis and advanced cystic fibrosis treatment options can improve both lifespan and quality of life.

 Types of Cystic Fibrosis